 As such, much is being invested in large-scale wind production; but domestic wind turbines are a completely different proposition.
-Read on to find out how — or even if — this could work for your home.
+Read on to find out how this could work for your home.

 While industrial wind farms can provide energy for entire villages and towns, the increase in desire for renewable energy coupled with a burgeoning DIY attitude to home renovations has led to a rise in the use of domestic wind turbines.
 These are turbines that can be installed at a specific property to provide that property with renewable electricity.

 There are two main types of domestic wind turbines: the freestanding or pole-mounted wind turbine, and roof-mounted wind turbine.

 They also come in a whole variety of shapes and sizes, from small wind turbines units that generate around 100W and charge a battery, to much bigger units that can generate between 0.6 and 50KW, which can be used to power homes and businesses.